5 Forecasting model

 lambda <- bc$x[which.max(bc$y)]

-Add transformed cases and lag 1-week term
+Add transformed cases and lag terms from 1-4 weeks

 hfmd_1324 %<>%